ZhuorenLi/ZhuorenLi.github.io/content/projectex/safe-reinforcement-learning-for-autonomous-driving/index.md

 Collaborating student: Ruolin Yang, Ran Yu.

 ### **Motivation**
-**Limitation in Safety Performance:** Deep reinforcement learning (DRL) has become a powerful method for autonomous driving while often lacking safety guarantees.
+Deep reinforcement learning (DRL) has become a powerful method for autonomous driving while often lacking safety guarantees.

 ![png](featured.png)

+Proposeing a safety enhanced deep reinforcement learning for autonomous motion planning in lane-changing maneuver.
+The goal of this work is to design a DRL motion planner, which dares to make mistakes to learn the safe driving policy faster and better.

 ### **Highlights**
 - Evaluate the future motion risk by projecting DRL behavior action into the feasible trajectory, while sorrunding vehicles' trajecotires are obtained from the prediction module.